gitwitGreg/Ushare/README.md

 # Description
 - This is UShare!
 A social media  application for you and your friends.
 - Post pictures and share the meaningfull or not so meaningfull moments
-- stay up to date with instant updates from other users
+- Stay up to date with instant updates from other users

 # Why
 - Staying connected with friends after school becomes challenging, especially when some avoid mainstream apps like Instagram due to the negative effects they could have on self-esteem and mental health.
 I decided to create an application for my close friends so they could still enjoy some aspects of social media while minimizing the negative external influences often found on more widely-used applications.